 Is this a good tour for people with difficulty walking?

 All of the main sights in the tour are visited on foot, on walking or museum tours.
-There may be uneven ground, for instance in archaeological sites, and steps in some museums or historic houses.
+There may be uneven ground and steps in some museums or historic houses.
 The amount of walking is not, however, excessive: we rarely exceed 2 miles a day.
 We travel from site to site by train or air conditioned bus (or at times, in major cities, in fleets of taxis or limousines).

 What an amazing Paris Tour!
 It was so well curated, and I felt like we got to see the best of Paris and even saw a gorgeous castle in the Loire Valley!!!!
 Food was excellent, hotel was excellent.
 Professor Lear was so wonderful, he is knowledgeable and so personable, he was so much fun!
 My mom and I felt really taken care of, we learned so much culture and history (the fun kind lol), and it was simply amazing.
 Words can not describe how much fun we had.
 We saw Paris through 19th century eyes thanks to our wonderful guide, Prof Lear.
 The other tour guides were excellent as well, Davide and Veronique, and the Tour at the Opera Garnier was spectacular.
 It put us in King Edward VII’s racy Paris, we stayed in his former building, and had dinner at a famous restaurant from 1776, saw a former bordello and got a private tour of a courtesan’s mansion on the Champs Elysees, got a private tour of the Orsay Museum, all without waiting in line—and all things we could not have arranged on our own, so it’s quite exclusive and very VIP.
 We felt scandalous, lol!
 Don’t hesitate, this was one of the best ways to see the very best of Paris Art and History.

 Leave A Review